san-lab/immudb-tests/docs/README.md

 # How it works - Comprehensive explanation

 Running the program launches an instance of a "bank".
 It is a simple command line program, and the diagnostic output is simply printed out on the console.
-Color coding is used to disitinguish between different pieces of information.
+User can issue commands through the interactive prompt interface to create and manage accounts, send transactions between different customers, etc. Color coding is used to disitinguish between different pieces of information.

-A bank has a database holding its clients accounts.
+Each bank has a database holding its customer accounts.
 An account is defined by the following fields:

 ```
 Iban      string